Register company in Vietnam: Introduction

 - Upon successful application of the IRC, foreign investors are required to apply for the Enterprise Registration Certificate (ERC), also known as the Business Registration Certificate (BRC) with the Vietnam business registration authority.

-- Tetra Consultants will assist you in preparing the documents required to Vietnam Company registration.
+- Tetra Consultants will assist you in preparing the documents required to register company in Vietnam.
 The documents required include the application for Vietnam business registration, company charter, list of all board members, list of legal representatives and letters of appointment and authorization.

 - A Representative Office (RO) and branch company do not need to apply for a BRC.
 If you wish to open a RO/branch office, Tetra Consultants will assist you in the application of a RO/Branch License instead.